-GI Bill benefits can now be transferred to eligible spouses and children.
-Yet the vast majority of universities are yet to catch on to the fact that not everyone who uses benefits has served.
-They are veteran-friendly, not military friendly.
-Spouses and children also need information and support services while in school.
+Under the right circumstances, GI Bill benefits can be transferred to eligible spouses and children.
+Yet the vast majority of universities have yet to catch on to the fact that not everyone who uses these benefits has served.
+And while they advertise they are “military-friendly,” what they really mean is they are veteran-friendly.
+Spouses and dependent children also need information and support services while in school.

-I work for a major private university, which is a Yellow Ribbon Program participant with no cap on the dollar amount or number of eligible servicemembers, veterans, and dependents.
-I think that’s pretty cool, considering that the annual tuition of almost fulltime tuition of about 35k is covered under the program.
-However, when I sit at the Veterans Planning Committee meetings which I am a member of, I observe a missed opportunity as there is often little or no mention of family members.
+I work for a major private university, which is a Yellow Ribbon Program participant with no cap on the dollar amount or number of eligible servicemembers, veterans and dependents.
+I think that’s pretty great, considering that the annual tuition of about $35,000 is covered under the program.
+However, when I sit at the Veterans Planning Committee meetings, I see a missed opportunity as there is often little or no mention of family members.

-While I’m sure to bring it up as often as I can, I'm often left feeling like I could have done a better job at getting the message across to the committee… Although I am just getting warmed up and will continue to speak up as long as anyone will listen, or until there are some valuable changes.
-Don’t get me wrong – as a spouse, I do not want to take away from my husband’s service, but at the same time, I don’t want to be left out of anything that has even the slightest potential to benefit me and my family.
-Now granted I must say that our university has gone through a tremendous amount of outreach and programming to ensure that all military students feel welcome.
+Don’t get me wrong – as a spouse, I do not want to take away from my veteran’s service, but at the same time, I don’t want to be left out of anything that has even the slightest potential to benefit me and my family.
+Our university -- and several others -- have gone through a tremendous amount of outreach and programming to ensure that all military students feel welcome.

-Therefore, having a more inclusive approach to military students (servicemembers, veterans, and dependents) will extend the outreach, subsequently attracting and retaining more of this demographic.
-Additionally, some veterans would rather transfer Post 9/11 GI Bill benefits to eligible dependents, than use it themselves.
+Therefore, having a more inclusive approach to military students (service members, veterans and dependents) will extend the outreach, subsequently attracting and retaining more of this demographic.
+Additionally, some veterans would rather transfer their post 9/11 GI Bill benefits to eligible dependents, than use it themselves.

 Patience Ajoff is an Army Active Guard and Reserve (AGR) spouse who now works for a top tier private university thanks to a referral from the Employment Readiness Manager at Fort Dix, NJ.
 She is presently pursuing a graduate certificate in Higher Education Administration at Drexel University online.